PROGRAM & SERVICES

 We provide Disability Equality Training to the public and private sector bodies and other Non-Governmental Organisations as many of them have gradually realised that their work practices and policies fall far short of fulfilling the needs, rights, and aspirations of disabled people who are their clients, customers, service recipients, and co-workers.
 In order to change this situation, they need to turn to disabled people for input and guidance.
 From this realisation, it has resulted in growing demand for such training run by disabled people, which aims to help people understand the meaning of disability, identify changes in work practice, and plan strategies to implement change.

-Beautiful Gate P.J. centre continuously highlights the importance of recreational and sporting activities for all People with Disabilities (PWD).
+Beautiful Gate P.J. centre continuously highlights the importance of recreational and sporting activities for all people with disability (PWDs).
 The centre values the importance of a healthy and balanced lifestyle, above all, the rehabilitative influence sports have on PWDs.

 The centre encourages and offers numerous recreational and sporting activities for the physically disabled to encourage the participation of sports and enhance their physical and mental health.
 Our recreational sports include: swimming, boccia and wheelchair dancing.

 - Adopt positive attitudes about the inclusion of PWDs in recreational and sporting activities.

 - Allow PWDs to gain holistic wellness (e.g. physical health, accountability, dedication, leadership etc.).

 - Accessibility awareness: public sporting clubs need to consider their buildings, facilities and sports equipment are accessible to people with physical, sensory and learning disabilities.